-Increases in the cost of petroleum-based and natural gas-based products could have an adverse effect on our profitability.
+Increases in the cost of petroleum-based and natural gas-based products or loss of supply could have an adverse effect on our profitability.

 Most of the material used in our products is resins, plastics and other material that depend upon oil or natural gas as their raw material.
-Crude oil and natural gas supplies continue to be negatively impacted by damage caused by the hurricanes in the Gulf Coast in 2005.
-Related production and supply problems have had a small impact our ability to get uninterrupted supplies of raw materials, which has caused some minor delay in deliveries of certain products under the MCDA.
-There is no assurance that these supply problems will not persist or get worse.
-Also, crude oil and natural gas prices in 2006 are at record highs.
+Crude oil markets are being affected by political uncertainty in the Middle East, and there can be no assurance that there will not be an interruption in crude oil supplies.
+Any such interruption could have an adverse effect on our ability to produce our products.
+Also, crude oil and natural gas prices in 2006 reached record highs.
 Our suppliers have passed some of their cost increases on to us, and if such prices are sustained or increase further, our suppliers may pass further cost increases on to us.
 In addition to the effect on resin prices, transportation costs have increased because of the effect of higher crude oil prices, and at least some of these costs have been passed on to us.
 Our ability to recover those higher costs may depend upon our ability to raise prices to our customers.
 In the past, we have rarely raised prices and it is uncertain that we would be able to raise them to recover higher prices from our suppliers.
 Our inability to raise prices in those circumstances could have an adverse effect on our profitability.

-Because we depend to a significant extent on our founder for new product concepts, the loss of his services could have a material adverse effect on our business
+Because we depend to a significant extent on our founder for new product concepts, the loss of his services could have a material adverse effect on our business.